mdvsh/gossip-glomers/README.md

  Wrapped up distributed systems (eecs491) in college and loved it.
 There, I built a replicated, sharded key-value store with Paxos, and now am diving deeper into dist-sys patterns through [Fly.io's](https://fly.io/dist-sys/) challenges.

 ### What's Here
-Working through a series of dist-sys challenges, each one building on the last:
+a series of dist-sys challenges, each one building on the last:

 1. [**Echo**](/cmd/c1-echo/README.md) - Getting our feet wet with the framework _(done)_
 2. [**Unique ID Generation**](/cmd/c2-uid/README.md) - Making IDs that are actually unique across nodes _(done)_